thelfer/mfem-mgis/docs/paper/joss/paper.md

 representation of microstructure in full 3D in the field of fuel modeling.

-On the one hand, `MGIS` and `MFront` bring support for complexe nonlinear behaviours such as damage, plasticity, viscoplasticity capabilities.
-On the other hand, `MFEM` provides advanced finite elements schemes and parallel performance (tested on several thousands of cores until now).
+On the one hand, `MGIS` and `MFront` bring support for complex nonlinear behaviours such as damage, plasticity, viscoplasticity capabilities.
+On the other hand, `MFEM` provides advanced finite element schemes and parallel performance (tested on several thousands of cores until now).
 Open source approach was chosen mainly to promote collaboration, improve reproducibility, and reduce costs for development and maintenance.